googlefonts/roboto-classic/README.md

 # License

-Both fonts and software found in this repo are all available under the Apache License v2.0
+Both fonts and software found in this repo are all available under the OFL License v1.1